Kadee80/WebDev_Spring17/Week_1/Hello-World/README.md

 ____________

-### What if we want to add an exisiting project from our local computer to a GitHub Repository?
+### Bonus: What if we want to add an exisiting project from our local computer to a GitHub Repository?

 * follow the instructions above to create a new online repository on GitHub.